 Without another word Murati walked past Karuniya.

-She avoided looking at Karuniya’s face, every time her partner had thrown herself in front.
+She avoided looking at Karuniya’s face, every time her partner had thrown herself in front to demand her attention.
 She did not want to see her.
 From the tone of her voice she imagined Karuniya must have felt bad enough.
 She might have been even crying.
 But Murati did not want to look.
 She felt assured, righteous even, in the anger she felt in that moment, and she wanted to feel nothing else.

 “Murati, please, let’s talk about this.
 I hate this, don’t just walk away!”